Top Democrats make case for Republicans to endorse Trump impeachment

 Some of Trump’s staunch Republican defenders in the Senate have already said they believe Trump did nothing wrong, though others have taken a more cautious approach, saying they want to see the evidence first.

+During an interview with CNN International at the Doha Forum in Qatar on Saturday, Republican Senator Lindsey Graham dismissed the idea that he should be a “fair juror” and said he does not see the need for a formal trial in the Senate.

-“I think we ought to hear what the House impeachment managers have to say, give the President’s attorneys an opportunity to make their defense, and then make a decision about whether and to what extent we go forward from there,” Republican Senator Pat Toomey said on NBC’s “Meet the Press” on Sunday.
+But Republican Senator Pat Toomey on Sunday said on NBC’s “Meet the Press”, “I think we ought to hear what the House impeachment managers have to say, give the President’s attorneys an opportunity to make their defense, and then make a decision about whether and to what extent we go forward from there.”

-He added it would be “extremely inappropriate to put a bullet in this thing immediately” when the House votes to impeach Trump and kicks it over to the Senate for trial.
+Separately this weekend, the Washington Post reported that Rep. Jeff Van Drew of New Jersey, an anti-impeachment Democrat, will soon join the Republican Party.

+Trump tweeted in response to the news: “Wow, that would be big.
+Always heard Jeff is very smart!”

-Reporting by Sarah N. Lynch and Chris Sanders; Editing by Nick Zieminski
+Reporting by Sarah N. Lynch, Chris Sanders and David Lawder; Editing by Nick Zieminski